alexwlchan/alexwlchan.net/src/_drafts/creating-a-locking-service-in-a-scala-type-class.md

 I've also put together [a mini-project on GitHub](https://github.com/alexwlchan/alexwlchan.net/blob/99ad3c9cc8315590661c30d3a563485d45672f30/misc/locking_service) with the code from this blog post alone.
 It has both the type classes, the in-memory LockDao implementation, and a small example that exercises both classes.
 All the code linked above (and in this post) is available under the MIT licence.

+Writing this blog post was a useful exercise for me.
+If I want to explain this code, I have to really understand it.
+There's no room to handwave something and say "this works, but I'm not sure why".

+And it makes the code better too!
+As I was writing this post, I spotted several places where the original code was unclear or inefficient.
+I'll push those fixes back to the codebase -- so not only is this blog post an explanation for future maintainers, but the code itself is clearer as well.

+I can't do this sort of breakdown for all the code I write, but I recommend it if you're every writing especially complex or tricky code.

 [wellcometrust/scala-storage]: https://github.com/wellcometrust/scala-storage/